-How might land based forces become more important than maritime based ones in gaining sea control?
-Conducting sea denial operations?
+How might land-based forces become more important than maritime-based ones in gaining sea control, or conducting sea denial operations?

-How might sea denial be a more achievable objective for both the United States and China?
+How might sea denial become a more achievable objective than sea control for both the United States and China?